 - This event has passed.

-The new Ofsted education inspection framework (EIF) will have been in place for nearly a year at the time of the conference.
+The new Ofsted education inspection framework (EIF) will have been in place for a year at the time of the conference.
 Delegates at the conference will hear about the lessons learned by Ofsted since last September, what the myths and realities of inspection are, how schools have made the most of the inspection process and how they can apply this to their own context.

 Leaders from schools that are currently exempt from inspection will find the conference particularly invaluable if the proposal to remove exemption goes ahead.

-On the day we will cover the following questions:
+The conference will address the following questions:

 - Can my school be good or outstanding with a 2-year KS3?